 As a Correctional Officer for nearly 30 years, Craig Lee has seen his share of changes at CDCR.
 The latest change for Lee is one many employees strive to reach: retirement.

 Lee became well known in the department after the mass shooting in Las Vegas.
 Rather than running away from the gunfire, he ran toward it, pulling people to safety.
 (Read the original 2017 story.)
-In 2018, he was awarded a Medal of Valor for his life-saving actions.

 Inside CDCR caught up with Lee to discuss his long career and what comes next.